Martinb113/didyouknow/Start.md

 To create an engaging and logically ordered series of intro videos for Ask AT&T Quick Start, we'll structure the topics to follow a natural workflow progression, starting with foundational skills and building towards more advanced applications.
 Each video will use a "DID YOU KNOW?" hook and a relatable story to capture attention.
 Here's the optimized order and scripts:

 ---
+Prompts:
+    check files and lets create email3 - use aditionaly context from writeCommunications_... file whic will be used as main focus - typescript in that file is from video - link will be again triggred from main picture in our email representing this topic. lets see what you can do. step 1 check script if that is suffisient - feel free to update - you have planty of context an I have fealing we could be creative here and bring more to the message ste 2 - create final HTML for email 3
+---

 ### **Logical Video Sequence**
 1. **Introduce Ask AT&T** (General Overview)